UoW-CPC/rabbda-earthquakes-realtime/README.md

  #### Run the Flume Agent

- Now, its time to upload those data to HDFS.
+ The next step is to upload those data to HDFS.
 To do so, we use the [Flume service](https://flume.apache.org/).
  Open a new terminal and move once again to the rabbda-earthquakes-realtime directory.

  There we have to edit the _flume-earthquakes-realtime.conf_ file.